RotoHands/CustomBLD/README.md

 - [csTimer](https://github.com/cs0x7f/cstimer) - Used the library to generate the scrambles
 - [Scrambo](https://github.com/NickColley/scrambo) - Used for generating 4BLD scrambles efficiently
-- Java code for analyzing solves - Used from a BLD android app developed about a decade ago.
+- Java code for analyzing solves - I found this code online a decade ago and used it to develop a BLD android app.
+But now I didn't manage to find the code online and had been lucky enough to have a local copy that i used.
 If you know the original developer, please let me know so I can properly credit them.

-- Roman - This project was inspired by a conversation at WORLDS 2023.
-Roman shared his implementation of a similar idea for training hard cases for the Got Talent show.
-His approach of generating millions of scrambles and filtering for specific cases helped shape this project.
+- Roman - I had this idea for a couple of years now, but I didn't know how to approach it because I had no clear method for generating custom scrambles.
+Initially, I considered mathematically constructing scrambles based on specific requirements.
+However, when I met Roman at WORLDS 2023, he shared his implementation of a similar idea that he used for training challenging cases for the Got Talent show he participated in.
+He explained that he took a "brute force" approach, generating millions of scrambles.
+This gave me a completely new perspective and made the problem feel much more solvable.

 ## 💭 Additional Thoughts